 The SDSS imaging survey was primarily designed to give a single pass across the sky, thus in the CAS, each photometric measurement is flagged either Primary or Secondary.
-Primary objects designate a unique set of detections (i.e., without duplicates) using the geometric boundaries of survey stripes106.
-The set of Secondary objects includes repeat observations of the same object in overlapping strips an stripes.
+Primary objects designate a unique set of detections (i.e., without duplicates) using the geometric boundaries of survey stripes.
+106 The set of Secondary objects includes repeat observations of the same object in overlapping strips and stripes.
 Primary objects are associated with a run and field which is the primary source of imaging data at that position.
 In DR7, the union of the Legacy and SEGUE footprints serves as the Primary footprint; a quantity inLegacy in the fieldQA table in CAS indicates those objects which lie within the original Legacy Northern Galactic Cap Survey ellipse, as defined in York et al. (2000).
-Legacy imaging can also be distinguished by the stripe number for each run; stripes 9-44, 76, 82 and 86 are in the Legacy survey, all others are SEGUE stripes or other miscellaneous pieces of sky (Figure 1).
+Legacy imaging can also be distinguished by the stripe number for each run; Stripes 9-44, 76, 82, and 86 are in the Legacy Survey, all others are SEGUE stripes or other miscellaneous pieces of sky (Figure 1).

 While resolving the sky into a seamless Primary region of unique detections of objects is ideal for many science queries, it is sometimes convenient to query data by run without regard to the way the survey resolves overlaps and imposes the boundaries of the edge of the survey.
 These boundaries are restricted to matched pairs of North and South strips in the main DR7 CAS.
 Therefore in many runs, several fields at the beginning or end which do not have a match in the corresponding other strip are not included in the main CAS.
-Thus we have now made available a separate runs database within the CAS, which includes all fields in all runs, and which allows one to query objects by which run they are imaged in.
+Thus, we have now made available a separate runs database within the CAS, which includes all fields in all runs, and which allows one to query objects by which run they are imaged in.

 The runs database contains 530 complete runs from SDSS-I and SDSS-II, where Primary is set strictly based on geometric limits within each scan, regardless of overlapping runs or stripes.
 The runs database also contains several scans outside the regular DR7 Legacy or SEGUE footprints.
-For example, Stripe 205 is covered by runs 4334, 4516, 6751 and 6794, and follows the Sagittarius Stream, which is in three pieces, the first running from $(\alpha, \delta) = (240^{\circ}, -15^{\circ})$
+For example, Stripe 205 is covered by runs 4334, 4516, 6751, and 6794, and follows the Sagittarius Stream, which is in three pieces, the first running from $(\alpha, \delta) = (240^{\circ}, -15^{\circ})$ to $(200^{\circ}, +10^{\circ})$, the second centered at $(135^{\circ}, +35^{\circ})$, and the last (overlapping several other runs) which ends at $(45^{\circ}, +10^{\circ})$.